 Furthermore you have various options to develop your knowledge of German in Leipzig before and during your course.

 The International Centre informs you on its website in German or English and of course its members are available to give you personal advice, too.
-The Faculty of Sport Science itself provides in addition a so-called coordinator.
+The Faculty of Sport Science itself provides in addition the ERASMUS-coordinator.

 Speaking of studying in Leipzig: how is living in Leipzig?